Esri/arcade-expressions/calculation/GenerateID.md

 # Generate Unique ID

-This expression rule uses a database sequence to generate a new ID for a feature.
+This calculation attribute rule uses a database sequence to generate a new ID for a feature.

 ## Use cases